Palo Alto Networks Extends Support for Quantum Safe VPN with RFC 9242, RFC 9370 Standards, and Hybrid KEYs

 Lightbulb_Quantum-Safe-VPN_palo-alto-networks.png

 Best Practice Tip If a vulnerable cipher is allowed, the resulting key may be broken by a QC in the future with a harvesting attack.
-Best practice is to replace all vulnerable ciphers as soon as possible and to not use the affected cipher in any new IKEv2 peerings.
+The best practice is to replace all vulnerable ciphers as soon as possible and to not use the affected cipher in any new IKEv2 peerings.
 You can replace the vulnerable cipher by unselecting it and substituting it with a good cipher from the crypto list in each of the negotiation rounds.

 Configuring PQ KEMs for Key Exchange